bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 - Subscribe to [Platform Services Newsletters](https://digital.gov.bc.ca/technology/cloud/private/internal-resources/subscribe/) so that you will receive email notifications for upcoming changes, as well as [the Platform Community MeetUp Event](https://digital.gov.bc.ca/technology/cloud/private/team/#stay) every 3 weeks for platform updates and technical demos.

-- Monitor [Rocket.Chat #devops-alerts channel](https://chat.developer.gov.bc.ca/channel/devops-alerts) for service alerts and status updates.
-Rocket.Chat serves as the main communication method for teams on the platform to get help, share knowledge and information, and build up the community.
+- Monitor [OpenShift-alerts channel on MS Teams](https://teams.microsoft.com/l/channel/19%3A2466087e039143fbb5258ec96ad65fab%40thread.tacv2/OpenShift-alerts?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) for service alerts and status updates.
+MS Teams serves as the main communication method for teams on the platform to get help, share knowledge and information, and build up the community.

 - Take a look at the [various support options](https://digital.gov.bc.ca/technology/cloud/private/support/#how) available in the Private cloud, helpful to determine troubleshooting channels for application or platform issues